owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 --------

 .. note::
-  This command is only available when the "Deleted files" app (``files_trashbin``) is enabled.
+  These commands are only available when the "Deleted files" app (``files_trashbin``) is enabled.
+  These commands are not available in :ref:`single-user (maintenance) mode <maintenance_commands_label>`.

 ::